olibre/rename_delete_images/README.md

 This Bash script helps in the difficult job to choose the most pertinent duplicated files to delete.

 The ideas is to detect the directories containing the same duplicated files and to delete the duplicated files of the directory containing the most duplicated files.
 The user has a nice text-based interface to select the duplicates to delete.
+Moreover, this script can be used for any other kind of files, not just images.

-However, the [initial script was very tiny](http://stackoverflow.com/questions/9144551/identifying-mp3-not-by-name-with-shell-script/9145286#9145286) and became a *bloat unmaintanable script* :-/
+However, the [initial version was very tiny](http://stackoverflow.com/questions/9144551/9145286#9145286) and became an *unmaintainable Bash script* :-/

 The second script `rmdups2.sh` was an attempt to optimize the processing speed (still based on Bash).
-But has never been completed because other tools already do similar job and faster.
+But has never been completed because other tools already do similar job and better.

 ##### Other alternatives (more mature and faster)